Read Anselm with voice, context, and method in the same frame.

 The deeper dialogue lets a serious interlocutor press the machinery of the view.
 The point is to show how Anselm reasons when the first answer is not enough.

 Your view seems to depend on Faith seeking understanding and Ontological argument.
-How do those ideas hold together?
+Does one discipline the other, or do they rise together?

 They hold together through the method.
 Conceptual compression: he takes one carefully framed idea and tests how much metaphysical weight it can bear.
 The concepts are not separate ornaments; they are parts of one discipline of seeing.